agl-alexglopez/maze-tui/README.md

 ## Requirements

 - Rustc >= 1.73.0 or as new as possible `rustup update`.
-An earlier version may work but if you receive an error regarding the equality operator `==` a newer Rustc version fixes that issue.
+An earlier version may work but if you receive an error regarding the equality operator `==` a newer rustc version fixes that issue.
 - A terminal with full font support for special Unicode characters.
 This project leverages Unicode Box-Drawing characters.
 - A terminal with support for RGB colors as defined by Crossterm's compatibility specifications.
 ANSI color codes are also used.
 - Cargo to build and run the project.